GiuliaPaggi/MiniDT_online_monitor/README.md

 ![Example screenshot](./img/screenshot.png)
 <!-- If you have screenshots you'd like to share, include them here. -->

-## Technologies Used
+## Dependencies
-The project is developed in a python 3.9 environment, using the following modules:
+The monitor project is developed in a python 3.9 environment, using the following modules:
-- Matplotlib - version 3.5
+- matplotlib
 - time
 - sys
 - os
 - datetime
 - numpy

-## Project Status
-The project is in progress.
-At the moment it's possible to visualize the channels occupancy, the 2D chamber occupancy, the rate of the last 30s both per channel and in the 2D configuration, the timebox of the whole run, and of the last 30s of data taking.
-The produced plots are also saved in .PNG format.
+- configparser

+Additionaly, for the readout simulator, the following modules are used:
+- time
+- datetime
+- random
+- sys